Keith Lloyd: Education and early career

 Lloyd qualified in medicine from Guy's Hospital Medical School.
 He later studied at the London School of Economics, trained in psychiatry at the Bethlem Royal Hospital and Maudsley Hospitals and then undertook doctoral research at the Institute of Psychiatry London.
-He was subsequently appointed as consultant psychiatrist in Exeter UK.
+He was subsequently appointed as consultant psychiatrist in Exeter UK and then became a professor of psychiatry and honorary consultant psychiatrist in Swansea.